SANDY1980SS/SANDY1980SS/README.md

 - 👋 Hi, I’m SHADAB AHMED
-- 👀 I’m interested in Java Programming, Android development and in DSA
+- 👀 I’m interested in Java Programming, Backend Development , Spring Boot and in DSA
 - 🌱 I’m currently pursue Bachelor of Technology in Computer Science and Engineering with specialization in (Artificial intelligence and Machine Learning)

 - 📫 How to reach me :-> www.linkedin.com/in/shadab-ahmed-19b67024b